FerCh16/TicTacToe/README.md

 # TIC TAC TOE in GO
-This project is the classic tic tac toe game made by go.
+This project is the classic tic tac toe game made with go.

 ## Preview